mcoughlin/kp84/README.md

 **You may really want to adjust these parameters depending on how crowded the field is.**
 This can be changed by setting the `aper_size`, `sky_inner`, and `sky_outer` parameters (all in the unit of pixels), as well as the `aper_size_ref`, `sky_inner_ref`, and `sky_outer_ref` parameters for the reference star (preferentially a brighter one).<br>
 We allow the aperture size for science and reference objects to vary since their FWHM can be quite different.
+4. Make a movie
+If turn on `doMakeMovie`, the script will make a movie of the indivisual frames (arranged by time of observation).
+Similarly, turn on `doMakeMovieRef` if you also want to make a movie for the reference star.
+This can be very helpful if you'd like to examine if the choice of aperture size is appropriate.

 Some notes:
-- If transients, turn on `--doSubtraction --subtractionSource ps1`, then `SExtractor` will also run on `science.sub.fits`.
-- If there are enough objects to solve for zero point, turn on `doZP`<br>
 This can be hard sometimes due to the limited field of view (4x4 arcmin)
 - If too faint, then turn on `--doStack --nimages 5`
-- If do not turn on `--doSaveImages`, then the `science.fits` file will be deleted after photometric reduction.
-- If turn on `doMakeMovie`, the script will make a movie of the indivisual frames (arranged by time of observation).
-Similarly, turn on `doMakeMovieRef` if you also want to make a movie for the reference star.
-This can be very helpful if you'd like to examine if the choice of aperture size is appropriate.

 ### `kp84_download.py`
-`python kp84_download.py`
+`python kp84_download.py --day 20200105 --objName ZTFJ0538+1953`<br>
 This script download the output product to your local computer

 ### `kp84_marshal_photometry.py`
-`python kp84_marshal_photometry.py --day 20191117 --objName `
+`python kp84_marshal_photometry.py --day 20191117 --objName ZTFJ0538+1953`<br>
 This script upload the light ccurve to [ZTF Variable Marhsal](https://github.com/dmitryduev/ztf-variable-marshal)

 - `--program_name hot subdwarf`